pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 Part 3: Preparing Content on Satellite

-In the section we will learning about managing content for our RHEL environment.
+In the section we will configure Satellite to manage content for our RHEL environment.
 We will enable RHEL repositories on Satellite and define RHEL patching lifecycles.

 ### Adding Software Repositories to Satellite.